Vidit-Ostwal/Vidit-Ostwal/README.md

 ## 💬 Recent Comments
 - [Commented](https://github.com/crewAIInc/crewAI-tools/issues/223#issuecomment-2679221846) in [crewAIInc/crewAI-tools] on 2025-02-24.
-  > *AI Summary: @Vidit-Ostwal has suggested referring to another issue, https://github.com/crewAIInc/crewAI/issues/2209, which inspired their suggestion.*
+  > *AI Summary: @Vidit-Ostwal has suggested referring to a related issue (#2209) for further details on a different issue that inspired his suggestion.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2209#issuecomment-2679194991) in [crewAIInc/crewAI] on 2025-02-24.
-  > *AI Summary: @Vidit-Ostwal has suggested several changes to the project:
+  > *AI Summary: @Vidit-Ostwal has suggested making significant revisions to the code, including removing asyncio, the answer question queue, and other elements.
+These changes aim to streamline and improve the code's functionality.*
-- Asynchronous I/O library, asyncio, has been removed.
-- The feature that allowed users to ask questions in a queue for responses has been eliminated.
-- Other unspecified modifications have been made.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2209#issuecomment-2679150186) in [crewAIInc/crewAI] on 2025-02-24.
-  > *AI Summary: @Vidit-Ostwal has suggested adding an image to the README.md file that showcases the project's user interface.
-The image should be clear, concise, and visually appealing.
-It should provide users with a quick overview of what the project does and how it can be used.
-The image should be placed prominently*
+  > *AI Summary: @Vidit-Ostwal has suggested using an image to visually represent the guidelines for summarization.
+The image provides a clear and concise overview of the key points to keep in mind when summarizing comments, including the word limit, perspective, handling of code examples, and exclusion of external links.
+This visual aid effectively*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2209#issuecomment-2679140315) in [crewAIInc/crewAI] on 2025-02-24.
-  > *AI Summary: @Vidit-Ostwal has suggested that the issue may not be in the code itself, as they were able to successfully run the same code in a different project.
-They have provided a link to a GitHub repository where the code works as expected.*
+  > *AI Summary: @Vidit-Ostwal has suggested that the issue might not be reproducible as they were able to replicate the same scenario in a different project and it worked as expected.
+They have shared a link to a repository where the issue is not occurring.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2207#issuecomment-2678315696) in [crewAIInc/crewAI] on 2025-02-24.
-  > *AI Summary: @Vidit-Ostwal has suggested that the shared solution may work and has requested further information about how the other dependent files were structured while creating the executable file (.exe).*
+  > *AI Summary: @Vidit-Ostwal suggests that the provided solution is likely to be effective and inquires about the structuring of other dependent files during the creation of the .exe file.
+They express gratitude for the assistance provided.*
 - [Commented](https://github.com/explodinggradients/ragas/issues/1932#issuecomment-2678301644) in [explodinggradients/ragas] on 2025-02-24.
-  > *AI Summary: @Vidit-Ostwal suggests modifying line 157 of `src/ragas/testset/transforms/default.py` to use `Parallel(cosine_sim_builder, ner_overlap_sim)` instead of `ner_overlap_sim`.
-They believe this change is reasonable and recommendraising a PR for it.*
+  > *AI Summary: @Vidit-Ostwal has suggested that in `src/ragas/testset/transforms/default.py`, line 157 should be `Parallel(cosine_sim_builder, ner_overlap_sim)` instead of `ner_overlap_sim`.
+This makes sense and @rgrizzo-linksmt should raise a PR for this.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2206#issuecomment-2677521676) in [crewAIInc/crewAI] on 2025-02-24.
-  > *AI Summary: @Vidit-Ostwal has suggested exploring the feasibility of yielding the output of an input case as soon as it becomes available, rather than waiting for all input cases to finish.
-They noted that `.kickoff()` returns a `CrewOutput` object containing various properties, including `tasks_output`.
-Vidit-Ostwal believes this output could potentially be yielded*
+  > *AI Summary: @Vidit-Ostwal suggested considering the option of yielding the `CrewOutput` object returned by `.kickoff()` on the crew.
+This would allow for the output of an input case to be yielded as soon as it becomes available, rather than waiting for all input cases to finish.
+The `kickoff_for_each` and `kickoff_for_each_async` functions could*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2197#issuecomment-2676858424) in [crewAIInc/crewAI] on 2025-02-23.
-  > *AI Summary: @Vidit-Ostwal has suggested that sharing the bug in Python format would make it easier to read.
-They have requested that @chenggangqcg provide the bug in the requested format.*
+  > *AI Summary: @Vidit-Ostwal has suggested that converting the bug report into a Python format would make it easier to read.
+The user believes that the Python format will provide a clearer and more concise representation of the issue, allowing for a better understanding of the bug's behavior and impact.*
 - [Commented](https://github.com/explodinggradients/ragas/issues/1932#issuecomment-2676191712) in [explodinggradients/ragas] on 2025-02-22.
-  > *AI Summary: @Vidit-Ostwal has suggested sharing the problem being faced.
-It would be helpful to understand the specific issue in order to provide the best possible assistance.
-By describing the problem and any error messages, the team can work together to find a solution effectively.*
+  > *AI Summary: @Vidit-Ostwal has suggested that the original author of the issue should provide more context about the problem they are facing.
+The author is requested to provide a detailed description of the issue to allow for better understanding and resolution.*
 - [Commented](https://github.com/explodinggradients/ragas/issues/1731#issuecomment-2676190883) in [explodinggradients/ragas] on 2025-02-22.
-  > *AI Summary: @Vidit-Ostwal has suggested sharing code to reproduce @zoey-lyu's issue.
-This would involve providing a minimal, complete, and verifiable example that demonstrates the problem encountered.
-By doing this, it helps to troubleshoot and identify the root cause of the issue more effectively.*
+  > *AI Summary: @Vidit-Ostwal has suggested sharing code to reproduce the results of @zoey-lyu.
+This would assist in further analysis and troubleshooting any issues or limitations in the code.*

 ## 🐛 Issues Raised
 - Raised an [issue](https://github.com/crewAIInc/crewAI-tools/issues/223) in [crewAIInc/crewAI-tools]: Human Input Tool- Feature Request (2025-02-24).
-  > *AI Summary: @Vidit-Ostwal suggests exploring the benefits of a Human Input Tool that allows agents to request human input through a web UI.
-This tool differs from the existing `human_input = True` option by enabling direct agent-human interaction.
-Vidit has also created a repository, HumanInputToolCrewAI, to facilitate further discussion and development.*
+  > *AI Summary: @Vidit-Ostwal suggests exploring the benefits of implementing a Human Input Tool.
+This tool would differ from the `human_input = True` setting by enabling human collaboration within an agent's execution.
+Through a web UI, this tool would solicit human input during agent operation, allowing humans to interact directly with agents and*
 - Raised an [issue](https://github.com/microsoft/autogen/issues/5591) in [microsoft/autogen]: Error while installing autogen in editable version (2025-02-18).
-  > *AI Summary: @Vidit-Ostwal has suggested that the error encountered during the editable installation of autogen is likely due to a file structuring issue.
-They have never encountered this error before and request resources to better understand the issue.
-The error message indicates that multiple top-level packages have been discovered in a flat-layout,*
+  > *AI Summary: @Vidit-Ostwal has suggested that the error encountered during the installation of autogen in editable version is due to a file structuring problem.
+The error message indicates that multiple top-level packages were discovered in a flat-layout, which setuptools considers a potential unintended inclusion. @Vidit-Ostwal suggests exploring custom discovery options, using a*
 - Raised an [issue](https://github.com/crewAIInc/crewAI/issues/2111) in [crewAIInc/crewAI]: [BUG] LiteLLM call fails, when `human_input` set to True (2025-02-12).
-  > *AI Summary: @Vidit-Ostwal has suggested additional feedback for improving the error handling in the crew setup.
-When running the crew with `human_input` set to True, the lite LLM fails to recognize the user's role in the messages.
-To address this, the feedback suggests adding specific instructions to the user role, ensuring that*
+  > *AI Summary: @Vidit-Ostwal has suggested a solution to an issue where a crew with `human_input` set to True fails for any user input.
+The issue arises because the lite LLM in use lacks the user role in messages.
+To resolve this, the feedback should be added in the user role.*
 - Raised an [issue](https://github.com/BerriAI/litellm/issues/8467) in [BerriAI/litellm]: [Bug]: Support to Google AI Studio (2025-02-11).
-  > *AI Summary: @Vidit-Ostwal has suggested that when attempting to make a LittleLM API call using the google studio API, there is a BadRequestError indicating that the contents field is empty.*
+  > *AI Summary: @Vidit-Ostwal has suggested reviewing the `completion` function parameters.
+The error indicates that the `contents` parameter is missing.
+Adding `'contents':'...'` to the function call should resolve the issue.*
 - Raised an [issue](https://github.com/langfuse/langfuse/issues/5432) in [langfuse/langfuse]: bug: Running Langfuse Locally Dcoker (2025-02-08).
-  > *AI Summary: @Vidit-Ostwal has suggested that the issue with setting up Langfuse via Docker Compose may originate from port 9000 being used by another system process.
-They have attempted to change the port but believe it may still be utilized internally.
-They have provided an error message related to failed database opening*
+  > *AI Summary: @Vidit-Ostwal has suggested that the error "failed to open database" while setting up Langfuse via docker-compose is due to port 9000 being used by another process.
+They have tried changing the port but believe it is also being used internally.
+They are seeking assistance in identifying all necessary port changes*

 ## 🚀 Pull Requests
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2155) in [crewAIInc/crewAI]: Fixed the issue 2123 around memory command with CLI (2025-02-17).
-  > *AI Summary: @Vidit-Ostwal has suggested resolving issue #2123 by patching the `get_crew()` function to retrieve the correct object.
-This modification ensures that the function delivers the appropriate object, addressing the underlying issue.*
+  > *AI Summary: @Vidit-Ostwal has suggested resolving issue #2123 by patching the `get_crew()` function to retrieve the correct object.*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2112) in [crewAIInc/crewAI]: Added user message before calling litellm (2025-02-12).
-  > *AI Summary: @Vidit-Ostwal has suggested a fix for issue #2111 by incorporating user messages using the `feedback` function.
-This enhancement improves the formatting and clarity of user feedback, enhancing the overall user experience.
-The specific code details are omitted in this summary.*
+  > *AI Summary: @Vidit-Ostwal has suggested fixing issue #2111 by adding a user message formatted by `feedback`.
+This change addresses an existing problem and aims to improve the user experience by providing a clear and customized message.
+By incorporating this fix, the overall functionality and user satisfaction of the platform will be enhanced.*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2071) in [crewAIInc/crewAI]: Added functionality to have any llm run test functionality (2025-02-09).
-  > *AI Summary: @Vidit-Ostwal has proposed a fix for the issue raised in issue #2067.
-The specific details of the fix have not been provided in this comment, so the exact nature of the changes is unclear.*
+  > *AI Summary: @Vidit-Ostwal has suggested a fix for the issue raised in #2067.
+Unfortunately, the comment does not provide any further details about the nature of the fix or the approach taken to resolve the issue.*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2047) in [crewAIInc/crewAI]: Added reset memories function inside crew class (2025-02-06).
-  > *AI Summary: @Vidit-Ostwal has suggested resolving the reset memories issue reported in #2023 by implementing several changes:
+  > *AI Summary: @Vidit-Ostwal has suggested a fix for the memory reset issue raised in #2023.
+The proposed solution also includes:

-- Removing the CLI command for resetting memories
+- Removing the CLI command to reset memories
-- Implementing necessary documentation updates
+- Making necessary documentation changes

-@Vidit-Ostwal can implement these changes if the proposed solution aligns with the team's approach.*
+@Vidit-Ostwal has expressed willingness to implement these additional changes if the solution aligns with the project's requirements.*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2031) in [crewAIInc/crewAI]: Fixed the memory documentation (2025-02-04).
-  > *AI Summary: @Vidit-Ostwal has suggested a fix for the documentation issue highlighted in issue #2030.
-The suggested fix addresses the identified discrepancies and provides updated documentation that accurately reflects the intended functionality.
-By implementing this fix, the documentation will be aligned with the actual behavior of the code, ensuring clarity and consistency*
+  > *AI Summary: @Vidit-Ostwal has suggested fixes for the documentation issue mentioned in Issue #2030.
+These changes have been implemented in this commit.*

 ## ⭐ Starred Repositories
 - Starred [langchain-ai/langmem](https://github.com/langchain-ai/langmem) on 2025-02-24.